udithavithanage/auto-license/README.md

      ```

    - Alternatively, if installed locally, you can add a script to your `package.json`:

      ```json
      "scripts": {
        "license": "auto-license"
      }
      ```

      Then run it with:

      ```bash
      npm run license
      ```

 2. Enter the folder path you want to monitor for new files when prompted.
 The path will be resolved relative to your current working directory.

 3. Input your license text.
 Type each line of the license, and when finished, type `END` on a new line to complete the input.
-The license text will be formatted as a JavaScript-style comment block (`/* ... */`).
+   The license text will be formatted as a multi-line comment block (`/* ... */`).

+4. The tool will:

+   - Automatically create the folder if it doesn’t exist.
+   - Start watching for **new source files**.
-4. The tool will create the folder if it doesn't exist and start watching for new files.
-When a new file is added, the license header will be automatically prepended, unless the file already starts with a comment block (`/*`).
+   - Prepend the license header if the file doesn’t already begin with a comment block.

 ### Example